Loading

 Restaurants in Valpiana: Pizzeria Ristorante La Piazzetta

-The village is home to both a trattoria and a ristorante pizzeria.
+The village is home to both an osteria and a ristorante pizzeria.
 Plus the local DESPAR shop has a fresh bread and cold meat and cheese counter (very limited selection) where you can have panini made up of your choice.
 Beware that the shops bread supply for the day tends to run out before 1pm.
-The restaurants in Valpiana.
+More about the restaurants in Valpiana.

 Or, if you fancy a restaurant meal, just another couple of kilometres further south and you will find yourself driving through the tiny hamlet of Cura Nuova, home to one of my very favourite Maremma restaurants.